“Why are those leaves on the pistache tree yellow?” asked my three-year old son.

 – Take some notes about summer before everything is forgotten.
 How did you water, and how would you like to water differently next summer?
 Which varieties of vegetables did you like or not like?
 When did you plant this or that, and how did those plants fare?
 Were plant spacings in the garden good?
 Was there a harvest gap where, for example, you had no fresh tomatoes?

 October in our yard ends with an uncommon treat on Halloween.
 My sons do the costume and candy thing, but they also know that Halloween is the day they’re allowed to begin picking the Kishus.
 Kishu mandarins are their favorite among the fruit trees.
-The little snack fruit are just fading from green to orange here in early October.
+The little snack fruit are just now fading from green to orange.
 I secretly tasted one yesterday just to confirm that they’re not yet ready.
-Getting so tempting though.
+Getting close though.